Technigo/project-happy-thoughts/README.md

 # Project happy thoughts

-### For this project I used useEffect to fetch and post information to an API .
+### For this project I used useEffect to fetch and post information to an API.

 ## Learning objectives